UPDATE: Read the latest update regarding our response to the novel coronavirus (COVID-19) situation.

 Project Information

-The purpose of the trial is to address safety and amenity issues by increasing the walkable space through selected areas of the street.
-The approach is to widen the footpath in some areas and alleviate ‘pinch points’ along the street.
+The purpose of the trial was to address safety and amenity issues by increasing the walkable space through selected areas of the street.
+The approach was to widen the footpath in some areas and alleviate ‘pinch points’ along the street.

-If you are a stakeholder along the street (someone who lives, does business or owns property on the street), please click below to provide any comment you may have.
+We asked stakeholders along the street (someone who lives, does business or owns property on the street) to provide feedback on the trial.

 Background

-Three temporary footpath extension areas have been identified in consultation with associated businesses and SAPOL.
-These footpath extensions will see congested outdoor dining furniture move off the footpaths into extended on-street areas.
-Each of these areas will be edged with planter boxes to provide safety from passing traffic and to contribute an element of on-street greening with low-level plants.
+Three temporary footpath extension areas were identified in consultation with associated businesses and SAPOL.
+These footpath extensions saw congested outdoor dining furniture move off the footpaths into extended on-street areas.
+Each of these areas was edged with planter boxes to provide safety from passing traffic and to contribute an element of on-street greening with low-level plants.

 Project Information

-The purpose of the trial is to address safety and amenity issues by increasing the walkable space through selected areas of the street.
-The approach is to widen the footpath in some areas and alleviate ‘pinch points’ along the street.
+The purpose of the trial was to address safety and amenity issues by increasing the walkable space through selected areas of the street.
+The approach was to widen the footpath in some areas and alleviate ‘pinch points’ along the street.

-If you are a stakeholder along the street (someone who lives, does business or owns property on the street), please click below to provide any comment you may have.
+We asked stakeholders along the street (someone who lives, does business or owns property on the street) to provide feedback on the trial.

 Background

-Three temporary footpath extension areas have been identified in consultation with associated businesses and SAPOL.
-These footpath extensions will see congested outdoor dining furniture move off the footpaths into extended on-street areas.
-Each of these areas will be edged with planter boxes to provide safety from passing traffic and to contribute an element of on-street greening with low-level plants.
+Three temporary footpath extension areas were identified in consultation with associated businesses and SAPOL.
+These footpath extensions saw congested outdoor dining furniture move off the footpaths into extended on-street areas.
+Each of these areas was edged with planter boxes to provide safety from passing traffic and to contribute an element of on-street greening with low-level plants.

 This guestbook is for stakeholders only to provide comment (stakeholders are all those who live, do business or own property on the street).